 5 day, community and family festival event management full of varied activities

-To capture the attention of the nation and drive awareness of Limerick as a city of culture and family friendly destination.
+To capture the attention of the nation and building on the success of previous years, increase awareness of Limerick as a city of culture and family friendly destination.
 Importance placed on ensuring the spirit of community, good will and fun was represented throughout all aspects of the event and that the event was family focused.

 140,000 direct festival Footfall over the 5 days.
 The Great Limerick Run, one of Riverfest’s highlight activities and Ireland’s largest participant event outside of Dublin, saw 14,000 race entries.

 Grooveyard as the project lead, created a dynamic festival which involved a comprehensive human traffic management plan, health and safety, event license application through Limerick Planning department, road closure plans and organization of volunteers and staff.

 Grooveyard arranged the permits and road closures necessary for the festival and worked alongside

 the Gardaí and local authorities to ensure efficiency.
 Extensive planning was put into the co-